University of Virginia Center for Politics: American Democracy Conference

 The CfP hosts an annual post-Election Day conference to analyze the outcome of the year's campaigns and elections, discuss its impact on upcoming races and campaigns, and assess the overall state of American democracy.
 Previous conferences have included such speakers as journalists Dahlia Lithwick, Susan Page, and Rich Lowry, strategists Ed Rollins and Kiki McLean, and public officials Rep. Tom Davis, Rep. Artur Davis, U.S. Secretary of State Lawrence Eagleburger, and Sen. Mark Warner.

 The 2009 American Democracy Conference was held on December 3 at the Newseum in Washington, DC and is co-sponsored by POLITICO.
 Keynote speakers were Virginia governor Tim Kaine, chairman of the Democratic National Committee, and Texas senator John Cornyn, chairman of the National Republican Senatorial Committee.
 Panelists included journalists Mike Allen and Susan Page; congressman Roy Blunt; and strategists Paul Begala, Alex Castellanos, and Leslie Sanchez.

 Virginia Political History Conference

 The Virginia Political History Conference focuses on the history of politics, policy, and political leadership in the CfP's home state of Virginia.
 The Virginia Political History Conference includes an annual summer conference, a documentary on the same subject, and accompanying research materials.
 The most recent conference focused on the 50th anniversary of the official end of Massive Resistance, Virginia's official policy to resist the integration of its public schools, with a conference at the Virginia State Capitol in Richmond, Virginia, featuring panels with students who were unable to attend school, as well as keynote speaker Douglas Wilder, the first African-American governor in U.S. history.

-There have been eight documentaries produced in conjunction with the conference:
+Eight documentaries have been produced in conjunction with the conference: